Invoice Factoring Costs: The Essential Guide

 What are the Factoring Costs?

-The exact cost depends on specific information about your business.
+The total factoring cost depends on specific information about your business.
 Most factoring companies publish fee ranges or a starting fee, but you won’t know your precise fees until you apply and get a quote.

 Factor Rate

-The main factoring fee is the discount rate, also called a factor or factoring rate.
+The primary factoring fee is the discount rate, also known as a factor, factoring rate, or transaction fee.
+The factoring rate is the percentage retained by the factoring company for its services, which is often accompanied by other fees.
 It is a sales discount for the factoring company.
-Most factor rates range from 1% -5%, but it depends on the company.
+Most factor rates range from 1% to 5%, but it depends on the company.

-Some factoring companies charge a lower factor rate every week, such as 0.5% per week.
+Some factoring providers charge a lower factor rate every week, such as 0.5% per week.
 The factoring agreement defines the specific rate and time period.

 Additional Invoice Factoring Fees